noaa-onms/cinms/modals/_captions.md

 ## Figure App.F.13.23.

-A figure showing counts of California sea lion pups from 1975-2011.
-Figure: Carretta et al. 2016
+A figure showing counts of California sea lion pups from 1975 to 2011.
+Figure credit: Carretta et al. 2016.

 ### Details

-U.S. pup count index for California sea lions _Zalophus californianus_ (1975–2011).
+U.S. pup count index for California sea lions (*Zalophus californianus*) from 1975 to 2011.
 Trends in pup counts from 1975–2011 are shown for four rookeries in southern California and for haulouts in central and northern California.

 ## Figure App.F.13.24_new.

-A figure showing live pup counts (top) and female sea lion pup growth (bottom) for California sea lion pups on San Miguel Island from 1997 - 2019.
-Figure: [NOAA](https://oceanview.pfeg.noaa.gov/erddap/tabledap/cciea_MM_pup_count.html?time,live_pup_count)
+A figure showing live pup counts (top) and female sea lion pup growth (bottom) for California sea lion pups on San Miguel Island from 1997 to 2019.
+Figure credit: [NOAA](https://oceanview.pfeg.noaa.gov/erddap/tabledap/cciea_MM_pup_count.html?time,live_pup_count).

 ### Details

-Live pup count (top) and female pup growth index for California sea lions _Zalophus californianus_ (1997–2019).
+Live pup count (top) and female pup growth index for California sea lions (*Zalophus californianus*) from 1997 to 2019.
 Recent trends in pup counts have been stable, but declining for pup growth likely due to low availability of prey resources in central and southern California, which is the foraging range of nursing females.
 Symbol at upper right indicates whether data over the last five years (green shaded areas) had a positive trend ( ), a negative trend (), or no trend (↔).
 Symbol at lower right indicates whether the mean over the past five years was greater than (+), less than (–), or within 1 standard deviation (●) of the mean of the full time series.

 ## Figure App.F.13.25.

 A figure showing the population size of harbor seals in California from 1984 to 2014 on the Channel Islands and on the mainland coast.
-Figure: Carretta et al. 2016
+Figure credit: Carretta et al. 2016.

 ### Details

-Population size of harbor seals _Phoca vitulina_ in California is estimated by counting the number of seals ashore during the peak haulout period (May to July) and by multiplying this count by a correction factor.
+Population size of harbor seals (*Phoca vitulina*) in California is estimated by counting the number of seals ashore during the peak haulout period (May to July) and by multiplying this count by a correction factor.
 The population on Channel Islands beaches (triangle) appears to be stable.

 ## Figure App.F.13.26.

-A figure showing the estimated number of northern elephant seal births from 1958 - 2010 on the Channel Islands and in Central California.
-Figure: Carretta et al. 2016
+A figure showing the estimated number of northern elephant seal births from 1958 to 2010 on the Channel Islands and in Central California.
+Figure credit: Carretta et al. 2016.

 ### Details

-Estimated number of northern elephant seal _Mirounga angustirostris_ births in California from 1958–2010.
+Estimated number of northern elephant seal (*Mirounga angustirostris*) births in California from 1958 to 2010.
 There has been an increasing trend over the entire time series for Channel Islands (circles).
 Elephant seals have increased in abundance and taken up residence at locations on Santa Rosa Island that have historically not been inhabited (S. Whitaker, CINP, pers. comm.).

 ## Figure App.F.13.27.

-A figure showing the number of Northern fur seal pups counted at two locations on San Miguel Island from 1972 - 2014.
-Figure: Carretta et al. 2016
+A figure showing the number of Northern fur seal pups counted at two locations on San Miguel Island from 1972 to 2014.
+Figure credit: Carretta et al. 2016.

 ### Details

-Total production of Northern fur seal _Callorhinus ursinus_ pups counted on San Miguel Island, including the mainland (Adam’s Cove) and the offshore islet (Castle Rock), from 1972–2014.
+Total production of Northern fur seal (*Callorhinus ursinus*) pups counted on San Miguel Island, including the mainland (Adam’s Cove) and the offshore islet (Castle Rock), from 1972–2014.
 The total production of northern fur seals exceeded the 1997 levels during 2010, 2012, and 2013.
 The island’s population has recovered from the 1997–1998 El Niño event.

 ## Figure App.F.13.28.

-A figure showing the density of the six most frequently seen whales and dolphins in Southern California from 2004 - 2013.
-Figure: Campbell et al. 2015
+A figure showing the density of the six most frequently seen whales and dolphins in Southern California from 2004 to 2013.
+Figure credit: Campbell et al. 2015.

 ### Details

 Trend in density from 2004–2013, based on sightings from [CalCOFI](https://calcofi.org/) cruises, for the six most frequently sighted species of cetaceans off southern California.
-Blue and humpback whales, short-beaked common dolphins, and Dall’s porpoises appear to be stable.
+Blue and humpback whales, short-beaked common dolphins, and Dall's porpoises appear to be stable.
 Fin whale sightings have decreased while Pacific white-sided dolphin sightings have increased.

 ## Figure App.F.15.5.

 A figure showing the relative abundance (how common or rare a species is) of cool-water associated (top) and warm-water associated (bottom) fish larvae around the Channel Islands and the Southern California Shelf from 1974 to 2015.
-Data source: [CalCOFI](https://calcofi.org/); Figure: A. Thompson/NOAA
+Data source: [CalCOFI](https://calcofi.org/); Figure credit: A. Thompson/NOAA.

 ### Details